Henry’s Ivory Silk Jacket in Goodfellas

 - Black dress shirt with 4″-long white “spearpoint” collar and white button cuffs

 - Black leather horsebit loafers

 - Black silk dress socks

 - White sleeveless ribbed cotton undershirt

-- Gold watch on black leather strap
+- Gold quartz watch on dark brown lizard leather strap

 - Gold pinky ring, worn on right pinky